Angellyn218/code-quiz/README.md

 }
 ```

 This function's purpose is to make only one div section visible at a time.
 It takes in an input sting which should match the id of one div sections on the website.
-It iterates through each screen.
-If the screen id matches, then it sets the display to inline.
+Next, it iterates through each DOM with the class of 'screen'.
+If the screen id matches, then it sets the screen's display to inline.
 Otherwise, it sets the display to none.
 This function not only makes the desired screen visible, it also makes sure that all other screens are not visible.

-Since all screens from the welcome to save score screen are all in the index.html file, I had to make sure that each all others that were not being used at the time could not be seen by the user.
+Since all screens are stored in the index.html file, I had to make sure that only one screen was visible at a time.
 I used this function in nearly all of my other JavaScript functions.
-While not completely necessary, it added an extra level of assurance that only one div screen was showing at a time.
+While not completely necessary, it added an extra level of assurance.

-In addition to its usefulness in my code, it taught me to apply the skills of setting attributes and accessing the DOM which was new content that we learned during week 4 of my coding bootcamp.
+In addition to its usefulness in my code, this function taught me to apply the skills of setting attributes and accessing the DOM which was new content that we learned during week 4 of my coding bootcamp.

 ## Credits